scottlingran/scottyli.github.io/_posts/2015-03-09-god-of-traction.md

 In strategy, as it is in execution.

-Give us this day our daily analytics (standup),
+Give us this day our daily standup,

 And forgive us our burn rate,